-Joel Osteen Denies He Closed Lakewood Church’s Doors To Hurricane Harvey Victims In Houston
+Joel Osteen Denies Closing Lakewood Church’s Doors To Hurricane Harvey Victims In Houston

 — Joel Osteen (@JoelOsteen) August 28, 2017

 Joel Osteen took over as Lakewood Church’s senior pastor months after his father died in 1999.
 Since then, the church’s followers have ballooned from 5,000 to 52,600.
-Now living in a $10.5 million 17,000 square foot mansion, Osteen’s net worth has been estimated at $40 million.
+Now living in a $10.5 million, 17,000 square foot mansion, Osteen’s net worth has been estimated at $40 million.

 [Featured Image by Cindy Ord/Getty Images]